Skip to main content

 With the reform, ISS and ICMS are unified under IBS.
 One tax, one rule, one rate.
 The headquarters ZIP code ceases to define the tax cost of software imports.

-What Changes with the Reform: IBS, CBS, and Full Credit
+What Changes with the Reform: IBS, CBS, and Expanded Credit

-The new system replaces five taxes with two: IBS (Goods and Services Tax, under state and municipal jurisdiction) and CBS (Federal Contribution on Goods and Services).
-The estimated combined rate is between 26.5% and 27.97%, with a hard cap mechanism at 26.5% established by Complementary Law 214/2025.
+The new system replaces up to five taxes with two: IBS (Goods and Services Tax, under state and municipal jurisdiction) and CBS (Federal Contribution on Goods and Services).
+The estimated combined rate is between 26.5% and 27.97%, with a reference rate of 26.5%, set annually by the Federal Senate based on a calculation proposal from the RFB to the TCU (LC 214/2025, Art.
+349; D. 12.955/2026, Art.
+586) established by Complementary Law 214/2025.
 Software is not among the sectors qualifying for the 60% reduced rate.
 It pays the full rate.

 Tax Incidence on Software Imports